vijayraavi/architecture-center/docs/iot/security.md

 | &nbsp; | &nbsp; | I | Attacker reads data in storage. | All data written to Cosmos  DB is [encrypted](https://docs.microsoft.com/en-us/azure/cosmos-db/database-encryption-at-rest) automatically. |
 | Cold path | Storage to HDInsight | T | Attacker tampers with raw telemetry data. | Use [shared access signatures](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-storage-sharedaccesssignature-permissions) to give HDInsight read-only access to the raw telemetry storage account. |

+## Virtual network isolation

+One way to reduce the potential attack surface is to isolate components within a virtual network.
+A virtual network gives you control over the public endpoints, using a combination of NSG rules, [network virtual appliances](../reference-architectures/dmz/secure-vnet-hybrid.md), and [virtual network isolation](https://docs.microsoft.com/en-us/azure/security/azure-isolation#networking-isolation).
+You can also use VPN gatways or ExpressRoute connections to create a [hybrid network](../reference-architectures/hybrid-networking/index.md) that connects your on-premises network to Azure.

+This approach has always been possible when running purely VM-based workloads.
+However, it was previously not possible to isolate connectivity to Azure services, which have used

+With Virtual Network Service Endpoints, you can allow traffic only from selected virtual networks and subnets, creating a secure network boundary.